-If you have any questions on the above, or seek further advice, then please contact our public engagement and events manager Penny Fletcher
+If you have any questions on the above, or seek further advice, then please contact our Events and Public Engagement Manager Penny Fletcher

 For a more detailed guide to running a community event, download Green Space's 'Plan it!' guide.
-Although it is designed for events to be held in green spaces, it has some very useful general advice.
+Although it is designed for events to be held in green spaces, it has some very useful general advice